Find the best places to try for Barramundi or Saratoga, from the billabongs of Kakadu National Park to the vast Arnhem Land coastline.

-The South Alligator is about 200 kilometres east of Darwin, and is one of the Top End’s most productive barramundi rivers.
+The South Alligator is about 200km east of Darwin, and is one of the Top End’s most productive barramundi rivers.
 Access is available all year round and the tropical summer and run-off months produce the most barra.
 At other times of the year, there is excellent reef fishing for black jewfish and golden snapper out from the mouth of the river – around field and barron islands.

 The East Alligator is another hour’s drive east, right on the border of Kakadu and Arnhem Land.
 This is another great barramundi river, with its tidal and freshwater sections split by the famous Cahill’s Crossing.

 Commercial fishing is banned within the park and Northern Territory boating regulations apply for recreational anglers.
-In addition, the use of live bait is not permitted; pots, traps or nets, other than landing nets are prohibited, and fish may not be cleaned or filleted within 50 metres of any Kakadu waterway.
+In addition, the use of live bait is not permitted; pots, traps or nets, other than landing nets are prohibited, and fish may not be cleaned or filleted within 50m of any Kakadu waterway.
 Crabs must not be taken in Kakadu.